gseccia/JammingCDMA/README.md

 # JammingCDMA
-A simple MATLAB project to analyze CMDA communications based on PN codes when different signal types are applied.
+A simple MATLAB project to analyze CMDA communications based on PN codes when different jamming signal types are applied.

 ## How to use